mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 For existing alert notification channels, there is no automatic migration of storing sensitive settings encrypted, and they will continue to work as before.
 Migration must be done manually.
 Opening a configured alert notification channel in the UI and saving it will store sensitive settings encrypted and at the same time reset the historic unencrypted setting of that alert notification channel in the database.

-> Please note that when migrating a notification channel and later downgrading Grafana to an earlier version, the notification channel will not be able to read stored sensitive settings and, as a result, not function as expected.
+> Please note that when migrating a notification channel and later downgrading Mosaicoo to an earlier version, the notification channel will not be able to read stored sensitive settings and, as a result, not function as expected.

 For provisioning of alert notification channels, refer to [Alert notification channels]({{< relref "../administration/provisioning.md#alert-notification-channels" >}}).